-First, the below video shows (yet again) how not to get a cat into a cat carrier.
-This time, complete with screaming.
+The below video shows how not to get a cat into a cat carrier, complete with screaming.

 Does that scene look familiar?
 You're going to be late to the vet's office yet again, and look, there's blood on your arm.
 I've been there many times.
 Funny (or not) how so many people have carriers that are not really made for easy entry.

 OK, so no one else has a cat that gets into the carrier by himself?